joelisfar/weather-chart/README.md

 #### *Notes on the ‘Weather Chart’ Sample Project*

-*This is a sample project that should not be seen as a fully completed or production-ready.
+*This is a sample project that should not be seen as finalized or production-ready.
 A few features are missing and there are at least a handful of things that could be done to improve the code.*

 You’ll know your setup is right when you see this after running `npm start`: